Fr0zenCrane/UniCoT/README.md

 ---
 ## Acknowledgement

-- This project is based on [Bagel](https://github.com/ByteDance-Seed/Bagel) proposed by ByteDance-Seed team.
+- [Bagel](https://github.com/ByteDance-Seed/Bagel) proposed by ByteDance-Seed team.
 Bagel is a powerful and popular unified model for multimodal understanding and generation, making it an ideal foundation and startup for this project.
-We thank the ByteDance-Seed team for their outstanding work, which has made BATI possible.
+We thank the ByteDance-Seed team for their outstanding work, which has made Uni-CoT possible.
+- [WISE](https://github.com/PKU-YuanGroup/WISE) proposed by PKU-YuanGroup.
+WISE provides a comprehensive benchmark for evaluating text-to-image models on complex semantic understanding and world knowledge integration.
+By requiring advanced reasoning capabilities, WISE serves as a valuable playground for chain-of-thought (CoT) self-reflection.